Dickcissel Night Flights | Home | Intro | Library | Publications

 MICROPHONE CIRCUIT PARTS

-C1 – 0.1 uF ceramic monolithic capacitor mounted as close as possible to the microphone element terminals.
+C1 – 0.1 uF ceramic monolithic capacitor.
 This capacitor primarily functions to limited radio frequency (RF) interference.
+It should be mounted as close as possible to the microphone element terminals.
 The circuit will work without it but it will be more susceptible to RF.
-Part # 272-135 at RadioShack; less than $2 US for a packet of 20.

-C2 – 10 uF solid tantalum capacitor for decoupling the internal resistance of the battery - in other words, for smoothing out discontinuities in the power supply.
-Part #272-1436 at RadioShack; ~ $1.59 US.
+C2 – 10 uF solid tantalum capacitor.
+This capacitor is used for decoupling the internal resistance of the battery - in other words, for smoothing out discontinuities in the power supply.

 MICROPHONE ELEMENT – Any small electret condenser microphone element should work.
-RadioShack sells one with a fairly uniform frequency response for about $4 US (Part # 270-092).
-Knowles Electronics, Inc. makes one (EK3029c) with a frequency response especially well suited for picking up flight calls of migrant birds in the Americas.
-It has reduced sensitivity below 2 kHz that is helpful for reducing wind, road, and aviation noise.
+Knowles Electronics, Inc. makes one (EK23029) with a frequency response well suited for picking up flight calls of migrant birds in the Americas.
+It has limited sensitivity below 2 kHz that is helpful for reducing wind, road, and aviation noise.
 In addition, this element has the C1 capacitor already built in.
-Contact Old Bird (admin@oldbird.org) if you are interested in obtaining this Knowles microphone element.

-XLR connectors (male and female) – The male connector is soldered onto one end of the short piece of audio cable.
-The female connector is soldered onto one end of the long piece of audio cable.
-RadioShack sells several varieties of XLR connectors.
-They can also be ordered from Hudson Audio Visual.
-They run about $4 US a piece.
+XLR CONNECTORS (male and female) – The male XLR connector is soldered onto one end of the short piece of audio cable; the other end connects to the circuit.
+The female XLR connector is soldered onto one end of the long piece of audio cable and a male XLR connector can be soldered on to the other end, if it is connecting to a preamp such as the USB Dual Pre.

 BUILDING THE CIRCUIT